Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Numerical studies

 \subsection{Monte Carlo simulation}

-The IV \(Z\) is generated from a Bernoulli distribution with probability \(1/2\) to simulate a randomized trail with noncompliance.
-The simulation under the covariate-dependent IV is placed in the supporting information (D.5).
+The IV \(Z\) is generated from a Bernoulli distribution with probability \(1/2\) to simulate a randomized trial with non-adherence.
+The simulation under the covariate-dependent IV is placed in the supporting information (F.1).
 The baseline variable \( \boldsymbol{L} \) is drawn from a uniform distribution on \( [-2,2]^{2} \); \( U \) is obtained from a bridge distribution with the parameter \( \phi=1 / 2 \); treatment \( A \) is generated from a logistic regression with success probability

-The generating mechanism of \(U\) ensures that there exists a vector \( \boldsymbol{\alpha} \) such that \( \operatorname{logit}\{\pi(A= 1 | Z,\boldsymbol{L})\}=(1, Z, \boldsymbol{L}^{\top})\boldsymbol{\alpha} \) \cite[]{wangMatchingConditionalMarginal2003}.
-While a logistic model is correctly specified to estimate \(\pi(A | \boldsymbol{L}, Z)\), it should be noted that the logistic model used for generating \(A\) does not fulfill assumption A7.
-However, we still employ logistic model as it is common in reality.
-Moreover, the simulation study can serve as an investigation into the consequences of violating assumption A7.
+The generation mechanism of \(U\) ensures that there exists a vector \( \boldsymbol{\alpha} \) such that \( \operatorname{logit}\{\pi(A= 1 | Z,\boldsymbol{L})\}=(1, Z, \boldsymbol{L}^{T})\boldsymbol{\alpha} \) \cite[]{wangMatchingConditionalMarginal2003}.
+While a logistic model is correctly specified to estimate \(\pi(A | \boldsymbol{L}, Z)\), note that the logistic model used to generate \(A\) does not satisfy assumption A7.
+Nevertheless, we still employ the logistic model because it is common in reality.
+Moreover, the simulation study can serve as an investigation of the consequences of violating assumption A7.
+We also provide a data generation process satisfying assumption A7 in the supporting information (F.2), which exhibits good performance as expected.
 The survival time \( T \) is generated from a linear transformation model \cite[]{jiangEstimationOptimalTreatment2017}, in which the coefficient of \(U\) is varied to simulate the magnitude of the unmeasured confounding.

 (a) \( h(T)=-0.5 L_{1}+A\left(L_{1}-L_{2}\right)+0.5U+\varepsilon_1 \),

 (b) \( h(T)=-0.5 L_{1}+A\left(L_{1}-L_{2}\right)+U+\varepsilon_1 \),

 (c) \( h(T)=-0.5 L_{1}+A\left(L_{1}-L_{2}\right)+0.5U+\varepsilon_2 \),